-EBK's securities portfolio totalled NOK 12.7 billion at 31 December 2017 and constituted about 13 per cent of the company's total assets.
-The company has invested in government bills, covered bonds, Norwegian municipal bills and other public-sector loans which satisfy the requirement for zero risk weighting pursuant to the capital requirement regulations.
-The company has calculated capital requirements for the portfolio of securities on the basis of the standardised method for credit risk (Pillar 1) pursuant to part II of the capital requirement regulations.
+EBK's securities portfolio totalled NOK 16.6 billion at 31 December 2018 and constituted about 15 per cent of the company's total assets.
+The company has invested in government bills, public-sector loans and so forth as well as in foreign local authorities which satisfy the requirement for zero risk weighting pursuant to the capital requirement regulations.
+The company has calculated capital requirements for the securities portfolio on the basis of the standardised method for credit risk (Pillar 1) pursuant to part II of the capital requirement regulations.

-Table 16 Calculation basis and capital requirement for market risk at 31 December 2017 (amounts in NOK thousand)
+Table 16 Calculation basis and capital requirement for market risk at 31 December 2018 (amounts in NOK thousand)